TarekRaafat/autoComplete.js/docs/README.md

 -   [x] Comprehensive data feedback on user selection
 -   [x] Dynamic input field selector
 -   [x] Minimum characters length before results start getting rendered for more focused results
--   [ ] Number of results displayed
 -   [ ] More Results indicator if there are more than displayed
 -   [ ] No matches found response & text
 -   [ ] Inline autocomplete nearest result
--   [ ] Centralized Default values holder for easy access
+-   [ ] Centralize Default values holder for easy access

 * * *